patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 **Important** if your system runs a webserver, we need to change the portnumber of the flask server, please see at the bottom of this page
 [additional server](#additional-server)

+## how does it work
+At boot a service is started that runs wificonfig.py<br>
+This checks whether there is a wifi connection.<br>
+If not, it starts a hotspot and a flask server that serves a form on the configured location We can connect to the hotspot and browse to the location to fill up and submit the form If the wificredentials are correct, the raspberry will connect.

 ## the 4 mainsteps are
 [hotspot connection](#setup-hotspot)
 <br>[setup flask](#setup-flask)